 How to join Air Force after

 This entry is for men only.
 All males who have completed their higher secondary may join National Defence Academy(NDA) by clearing the exam followed by SSB interview.
-Once the exam is cleared and their training is completed they are eligible to join the air force.
+Once the exam is cleared and their training is completed they are eligible to join the Indian Air Force.
 The exam is conducted by the UPSC.